 Actuators are often essential elements of a production line in the food industry and for David Wood Foods this is no exception.
 In this high duty application, David Wood Foods use HepcoMotion’s DLS4 belt driven actuator system which comprises belt-driven linear modules, an AC motor/inverter package and a range of compact planetary gearboxes for use with servomotors.
 Corrosion resistant options are also available, very often a key requirement in the food and packaging industry where regular wash/wipe downs are frequently required.
 HepcoMotion specialises in high quality linear solutions and automation components and, celebrating its fifty-year anniversary this year, has gained a reputation for its high-end, low maintenance products.

 A total of 10 x DLS4s are used in three key areas of the production line.
-Two are used to push the loaves into the oven, four are used as an infeed and outfeed in the cooler, and the final two are used in the packaging area to assist with packing the loaves into the delivery baskets.
+Two are used to push the loaves into the oven, four are used as an infeed and outfeed in the cooler, and the final four are used in the packaging area to assist with packing the loaves into the delivery baskets.
 Ideally suited to this application, DLS4 is a reliable, low maintenance solution offering trouble-free operation from proven V guide technology and a long system life.

 Actuators used in core processes